sequana/GNFish/README.md

 ./Code/get_genomes.py hlorente@ucm.es Example/query_filters.txt --protein
 ```

-## get_genomes.py<br />
+## get_query_seqs.py<br />

 ### DESCRIPTION:<br />

-Program for dowloading genomes from NCBI Databases through Entrez.
+Program for dowloading protein or nucleotide from NCBI Databases through Entrez.
 Requires internet conection.<br />
 It needs your e-mail and a file with your queries.
+Queries must follow "Gene name (filters).
+If no filters type () after the gene name.
-By default it will download genomic data, but you can also add protein or RNA, using --protein or --rna respectively.<br />
+By default it will download protein data, but you can change using --nucleotide parameter.<br />
+Retmax set a maximum number of downloaded genomes for query.
+Curated refine the search or protein, just those entries which include the name of the protein in Protein Feature.
 It creates a directory named Data and three subdirectories named Genomic, Rna and Protein where it downloads the genomes.<br />
 Genomes file are compressed you must descompress for working with them (see decompress genome file).<br />